th2-net/th2-codec/README.md

 #### Feature:

 * Error event will be sent for each original event id of the message group
+* Common version update to 3.32.0
+* bom version update to 3.1.0
 ### v4.2.0

 #### Feature: